+The Montée de Peyragudes consists of two climbs, the Peyresourde and the actual Peyragudes.
 The Col de Peyresourde is 13.7 kilometres at 6.9%.
 Last year it was the run-in to the finale at Peyragudes Altiport.
 On the steep arrival Romain Bardet bested his rivals, while Mikel Landa left his then leader Chris Froome behind.

 The second climb is the Col de Val Louron-Azet, which is a 7.4 kilometres toil at 8.3%.
 The KOM points are up for grabs where Claudio Chiappucci took a stage victory back in 1991.
-This time, the riders have 37 kilometres left to race.
+This time, the riders have 38 kilometres left to race.

 Tour de France 2018 stage 17: Route maps, height profiles, and more

 Climb details Montée de Peyrgdues

 Route final kilometres

 Bagnères-de-Luchon and Col du Portet at Google maps